Techtonica/curriculum/api/http-request-practice.md

 - [Hacking It Out: When CORS won’t let you be great](https://medium.com/netscape/hacking-it-out-when-cors-wont-let-you-be-great-35f6206cc646)

 To keep things simple, for this example, we just load the same origin, worldtimeapi.org, so we didn't have to worry about it.

+### Guided Practice

+fetch is a standard added by browsers but if you like it, it's also available as a package for node.
+Let's use it!

+- npm install --save node-fetch
+- open node REPL
+- require('node-fetch')
+- Run the same command from fetch in the browser but in your node repl

 ### Independent Practice